General Data Protection Regulation (GDPR) Privacy Statement of

 13. Complaints or queries

-If you wish to complain about this GDPR Privacy Statement or any of the procedures set out in it please contact our Contracts and Legal Compliance Manager– contact details above.
+If you wish to complain about this GDPR Privacy Statement or any of the procedures set out in it, please contact us using the contact details above.

 You also have the right to raise concerns with Information Commissioner's Office on 0303 123 1113 or at https://ico.org.uk/concerns/, or any other relevant supervisory authority should your personal data be processed outside of the UK, if you believe that your data protection rights have not been adhered to.